- Rail Trail

 Experience farmland and spectacular coastal views with a historic past.
 Breath the clean sea air, see ocean waves crashing on the rocks and pristine beaches.
 Hear the wild birdsong, and discover native wildlife.
 This coastal Rail Trail offers a very different experience.

-The terrain is flat with two moderate climbs and amazing views and trestle bridges to cross.
+The terrain is flat with two moderate climbs and amazing views and iconic timber bridges to cross.

 - Wonthaggi Railway Historic Area